cyclecycle/vue-annotated-text/README.md

             :text="text"  <!-- The text to be annotated -->
             :annotations="annotations"  <!-- The array of annotations -->
             :getAnnotationColor="getAnnotationColor"  <!-- Function called to get color value to signal the annotation -->
-            :spanClasses="spanClasses"  <!-- CSS classes to apply to the rendered <span> elements --> :spanEvents="spanEvents"  <!-- Event listeners to apply to the <span> elements --> :spanAttributes="spanAttributes"  <!-- Any HTML attributes to apply to the <span> elements --> />
+            :getSpanClasses="getSpanClasses"  <!-- function returning CSS classes to apply to the rendered <span> element --> :spanEvents="spanEvents"  <!-- Event listeners to apply to the <span> elements --> :spanAttributes="spanAttributes"  <!-- Any HTML attributes to apply to the <span> elements --> />